 Bluehost also offers an affordable WooCommerce hosting service that gives you every basic feature you’ll need to run an eCommerce site, such as a domain name, free SSL, and dedicated IP address.

 Liquid Web on the other hand, is for users who want blazing fast website.
-Liquid Web’s managed WooCommerce hosting helps you build resource-heavy eCommerce store without having to hire a developer for optimizing your servers.
+Liquid Web’s managed WooCommerce hosting helps you build resource-heavy eCommerce store without having to hire a professional developer for optimizing your servers.